Last updated: July 26, 2022

 At the first intersection at the end of the boardwalk, keep going straight towards the Scenic World Valley Stations via the Federal Pass.

-As the track winds its way down, slowly getting closer to the waterfall, you’ll soon arrive at the Vaniman’s lookout with excellent views of the Three Sisters, the Valley below, and the Scenic Skyway right above you.
+As the track winds its way down, slowly getting closer to the waterfall, you’ll soon arrive at the Vaniman’s lookout with excellent views of the Three Sisters, the Valley below, and the Scenic Skyway.

 After another 150 metres, the track makes a sharp left turn.
-The next major lookout point, Juliets Balcony, can be easily overlooked as it’s not signposted.
+The next major lookout point, Juliets Balcony, can be easily missed as it’s not signposted.

-It can be accessed by climbing up a small staircase leading to a rock platform and fenced-off balcony area.
+It can be accessed by climbing up a small staircase leading to a rock platform and fenced-off balcony-style area.

 Juliets Balcony is your first real opportunity to witness the sheer beauty of the entire Katoomba Falls waterfall.

-Because the panoramic views from the balcony lookout are so impressive, most visitors tend to stick around here for a while to take it all in.
+As the panoramic views from the balcony lookout are so impressive, many visitors tend to stick around here for a while to take it all in.

 At the Rainforest Lookout, turn right and follow the track until you get to the intersection with Underfalls Walk.

-The views from there of both Katoomba Falls looking up and the immense valley on the other side are amazing.
+The Underfalls Walk is a short sidetrack that leads to a viewing platform right next to the waterfall.
+The views from there of both Katoomba Falls looking up and the Jamison Valley on the other side are amazing.

-Once you’ve finished admiring the views, make your way back up to the same intersection and turn right towards Katoomba Cliff Drive.
+Once you’ve finished admiring the views, return to the same intersection and turn right towards Katoomba Cliff Drive.

 Cross the wooden bridge over the creek and follow the track as it winds down towards Witches Leap.

-Look carefully, as you may be able to recognise the face in the rocks.
+Look carefully, and you may be able to recognise a face profile in the rocks.
 Can you see it?

-Continue on the main walking track to the top of the hill until you arrive at an intersection with three paths.
-The path to the right is a very short loop trail around Reids Plateau.
+Continue on the main walking track climbing out of the forest until you arrive at an intersection with four paths.
+The path to the right is a short loop trail exploring the Reids Plateau, signposted as Katoomba Falls Lookouts.

-If you have a few spare minutes, this trail is definitely worth it as the views from the plateau are really good.
+If you have an extra 10 minutes to spend, this trail is worth it, as the views from the plateau are really good.
+It takes in three main lookouts:

-The path straight ahead is the Prince Henry Cliff Walk that leads to Katoomba Cascades, followed by Echo Point and the Three Sisters.
+Once you’re finished exploring Reids Plateau, walk back to the four-way intersection.
+The path to the east is the Prince Henry Cliff Walk that leads to Katoomba Cascades, followed by Echo Point and the Three Sisters Walk.

-And the path to the left connects with the last section of the Katoomba Falls Round Walk, taking you back to Scenic World and the car park.
+The path to the north connects with the last section of the Katoomba Falls Round Walk, which takes you back to Scenic World and the car park.

 Wow we do have some amazing, scenic locations in Australia, I was born in country NSW and you just take all this for granted when living amongst it, now that I live in city you forget how beautiful this country is until you see something like this absolutely amazing, well done.